tupol/spark-utils/README.md

 ## Motivation ##

-One of the biggest challenges after taking the first steps into the world of writing Spark applications in Scala is taking it to production in a professional manner.
+One of the biggest challenges after taking the first steps into the world of writing [Apache Spark](https://spark.apache.org/) applications in Scala is taking them to production.

 An application of any kind needs to be easy to run and easy to configure.